MartianGirl/SpecIde/README.md

 - Kempston/Sinclair joystick emulation from the PC joystick/gamepad.
 - Works in GNU/Linux, Windows, and MacOS.

+Credits and acknowledgements:
+David Garijo for helping with the MacOS build process.
+JFSebastian for his wonderful ZXSpectrum.ttf font.
+Ast_A_Moore for his help with the +2A timings and port 0x0FFD. chernandezba for his help with the initial values for IR register.

 How to install it:

 GNU/Linux: